davenverse/shellfish/docs/tutorial/creating_cli.md

 The first part is similar to the previous functions, we load all the contacts from the file, and then we filter the ones that contain the name (or field) we want to search.

-The last function we need to implement is the `updateContact` function, be aware that this is the most complex function to implement, so we will break it down into smaller parts.
+The last function we need to implement is the `updateContact` function.
+Be aware that this is the most complex function to implement, so we will break it down into smaller parts.

 ```scala 3
 //src/main/shellfish/contacts/core/ContactManager.scala